The Foolproof Guide for your First Ladakh Motorcycle Tour.

 •Toolkit Puncture repair kit – I bought this puncture repair kit because comes with a bag which is a plus while touring.

-•Air Pump – According to your budget, you can purchase a manual leg pump or a digital tyre inflator like this
+•Air Pump – You can purchase a manual leg pump or a digital tyre inflator like this

 •Extra pair of brake and clutch lever